nicolleharding/Elna-Vedic-Astrology/README.md

   - Blue bar at the top of the page highlighting what the page content covers.
   - Image of Elna and other students aligned to left og the page.
   - FAQs listed on right of image.
-- **GALLERY**
-  - Gallery of images from Elna's travels to India.

 ## Features Left to Implement

 - Pay gateway to allow user to pay for reading.
-- Add a gallery for photos.
+- Add a gallery for photos of Elna's travel in India.

 # Testing
 Footer